Edmund MacGauran: Archbishop of Armagh

 On 15 June 1593, the Lord Deputy and Council were in Dundalk where they examined the aforesaid Patrick M'Arte Moyle M'Mahon who informed them that- "Bishop M'Gawran's promise of forces out of Spain.
 The messages sent to him by Henry Oge O'Neill not to expose himself to danger."
 On 18 June 1593, Marshall Bagenall stated that he was informed- "The Earl of Tirone's command for wasting the barony of Cremorne.
 Confederacy between O'Donnell, Maguire, the titular Primate M'Gawran, and the Earl of Tirone."
 On 20 June 1593, William Moate declared at Dundalk-"that the Earl of Tirone, O'Donnell, Maguire, and Primate Magawran, received the sacrament together at Strabane".
 On 25 June 1593, Sir Morish O'Cullen, the Chancellor of Armagh, stated at Dundalk that- "Thurlough O'Boile has got the treasurership of Armagh from the Primate M'Gawran."

 Battle of Sciath na Feart / Death

 On 23 June (New Style 3 July) 1593 (The Vigil of St. John or Bonfire Night), Archbishop Edmund MacGauran was killed in Skeanavart townland in the Parish of Kilmacumsy, Barony of Frenchpark, County Roscommon, whilst accompanying Hugh Maguire on his raid into Connacht.
-There are conflicting dates of the incident owing to the use of both Old & New Style dates.